thecristen/phone-your-rep-api/README.md

     end
   end
 ```
-QR code generation is a pretty long process, and in most cases is not necessary unless the public images are inaccurate.
+QR code generation is a pretty long and expensive process, and in most cases is not necessary unless the public images are inaccurate.
 Feel free to skip it.

 This is deployed on Heroku.
 Deploying a geo-spatially enabled database to Heroku can be a bit of a challenge.
 Docs for that will come soon.